eclipse/paho.mqtt.cpp/README.md

         - Properties can also be obtained from server responses to requests such as from a _connect_ call.
 These are available in the `token` objects when they complete.
     - The client object tracks the desired MQTT version that the app requested and/or is currently connected at.
 Internally this is now required by the `response_options` the need to distinguish between pre-v5 and post-v5 callback functions.
     - MQTT v5 reason codes for requests are available via `token` objects when they complete.
 They are also available in `exception` objects that are thrown by tokens.
+    - Support for subscibe options, like no local subscriptions, etc.
+    - Sample applications were added showing how to do basic Remote Procedure Calls (RPC's) with MQTT v5 using the *RESPONSE_TOPIC* and *CORRELATION_DATA* properties.
+These are *rpc_math_cli* and *rpc_math_srvr* in the _src/samples_ directory.
+    - A sample "chat" application was added, showing how to use subscribe options, such as "no local".
 - More descriptive error messages (PR #154), integrated into the `mqtt::exception` class.
 MQTT v5 reason codes are also included in the exceptions when an error occurs.
-    - The`message` and various options classes were updated for MQTT v5 to include properties and reson codes (where appropriate).
 - Applications can (finally) get server responses from the various ack packets.
 These are available through the tokens after they complete, as `connect_response`, `subscribe_response`, and `unsubscribe_response`.
-    - Support for subscibe options, like no local subscriptions, etc.
-    - Sample applications were added showing how to do basic Remote Procedure Calls (RPC's) with MQTT v5 using the *RESPONSE_TOPIC* and *CORRELATION_DATA* properties.
-These are *rpc_math_cli* and *rpc_math_srvr* in the _src/samples_ directory.
+- The `topic` objects can be used to subscribe.
+- Applications can register individual callback functions instead of using a `callback` interface object.
+This allows easy use of lambda functions for callbacks.
+- The connect options can take a LWT as a plain message, via `connect_options::set_will_message()`

 ## Contributing